mickeyforthewin/mickeyforthewin.github.io/README.md

 </div>

 <div class="rivalry">
-    <h3>Why We're Better than Team Dumbo</h3>
+    <h3>Why We Can't Stand Team Dumbo</h3>
-    <p>Sure, Dumbo can fly, but Mickey is the true leader of fun and adventure!
-Team Dumbo might think they can outdo us, but the Mickey Mouse group has unbeatable energy, creativity, and charisma.</p>
-    <p>We don’t just compete – we dominate with style!
-The Mickey Mouse group stands strong, and everyone knows that when it comes to fun, Dumbo’s no match for the magic of Mickey!</p>
+    <p>Let’s be real: Team Dumbo?
+Really?
+A flying elephant might be cute, but can they match the power, prestige, and sheer awesomeness of Mickey Mouse?
+Absolutely not!</p>
+    <p>Dumbo’s tiny ears can't hear how loud we're going to dominate them during Week 101.
+They might think they're soaring high, but we’ll bring them back down to Earth with our energy and unstoppable team spirit!</p>
+    <p>The Mickey Mouse group doesn’t just compete – we crush the competition.
+Team Dumbo, prepare yourselves because we’re coming for you, and trust us, you’re not ready for the fun storm that’s coming your way!</p>
+    <p>#MickeyMouseForever #DumboGoHome</p>
 </div>

 <footer>